The Loyalty Awards

 *You must be a sponsor of the event to enter the Best Supplier Innovation Award.

-• All nominations need to be submitted by Wednesday, 12 December 2018.
-Suppliers only may enter until 18 January 2019.
+- All nominations need to be submitted by Thursday, 12 December 2019.

-• Airlines/partners: An executive representative of your company needs to be available to join the winners’ panel that will be held on 20 February 2019 at the event in Paris.
-Winners/shortlisted candidates will not be published upfront and will be announced at the Awards gala dinner on 19 February 2019.
+- Airlines/partners: An executive representative of your company needs to be available to join the winners’ panel that will be held on 26 February 2020 at the event in Vancouver.
+Winners/shortlisted candidates will not be published upfront and will be announced at the Awards gala dinner on 25 February 2020.
+Any nominating company not having registered at least one executive representative to attend the event by 16 December 2019 will be excluded from the nomination process.

 Who can enter?